qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - easy clean and working a
 - just love easy to use
 - clean and easy to use just what i needed
+- what email can i use on this app?

 ## intent:remove_a_assistant_folder_card
 - Can I remove a card from the Assistant folders?